Vocation

 Your Journey into Religious Life

 With your entry, a significant journey into religious life begins, characterized by intensive formation.
-This formation takes place in several stages and is lovingly accompanied by experienced sisters who stand by your side: Candidacy, Novitiate, and Juniorate.
+This formation takes place in several stages and is lovingly accompanied by experienced sisters: Candidacy, Novitiate, and Juniorate.

 Candidacy is the first step to get to know the spirituality and tasks of our religious community.
 During this time, which is divided into the Aspirancy and the Postulancy, you will become familiar with our life and faith.
 The Aspirancy lasts at least eight weeks depending on prerequisites, while the Postulancy lasts half a year in Austria and two years in our province in Argentina.